-contributed to an incident or retaliation.

-• Auditors must ensure the agency is properly reporting and responding to sexual abuse allegations involving victims under the age of 18 or who are considered a vulnerable adult under state or local statutes.

-Audit issues (cont.)

-- Auditors must assess whether medical and mental health practitioners are required to report sexual abuse, and to inform inmates of their limitations of confidentiality at the initiation of services. - Auditors must interview a random sample of staff to ensure, as it relates to this standard, that they are aware of their reporting duties and their responsibility not to reveal any information related to a sexual abuse or sexual harassment report to anyone other than those who must know the information. - Auditors must review reports of sexual abuse and sexual harassment that are made to investigators, to evaluate whether agency staff members complied with their reporting responsibilities for all allegations.
+- Auditors must review agency policy to ensure that it requires all staff to report any knowledge, suspicion, or information regarding any incident of sexual abuse or sexual harassment that occurred in a facility, regardless of whether it happened in that agency; retaliation against inmates or staff who report such incidents; and any staff neglect or violation of responsibilities that may have contributed to an incident or retaliation. - Auditors must review agency protocols to ensure that any sexual abuse allegation involving a victim who is under the age of 18 or who is considered a vulnerable adult under state or local statutes is reported to designated state or local service agencies, in accordance with all applicable mandatory reporting laws. - Auditors must review contract language, if applicable, for contracted medical and mental health practitioners to confirm that they are required to report sexual abuse, and to inform inmates of their duty to report and their limitations of confidentiality at the initiation of services.
+Additionally, auditors must interview medical and mental health staff to corroborate their responsibilities regarding reporting and disclosure of their limits of confidentiality. - Auditors are required to interview a random sample of line staff members for a variety of reasons, including to ensure that they are aware of their reporting duties and their responsibility not to reveal any information related to a sexual abuse or sexual harassment report to anyone other than those who must know the information.
+Auditors must also determine whether these limitations on the disclosure of information related to incidents of sexual abuse and sexual harassment are clearly outlined in agency policy. - Auditors are obligated to review reports of sexual abuse and sexual harassment that are made to investigators, to evaluate whether agency staff members complied with their reporting responsibilities for all allegations.

-Standard variations - lockups
+Standard Variations

-The following variations in this standard are noted for Lockup Facilities.
+The following variations in the standard are noted for Lockups, Community Confinement Facilities, and Juvenile Facilities.
 The variations are discussed in summary fashion below, but readers are encouraged to consult the full text of the specific set of standards to ensure a complete understanding of the differences.